 Kritika – The Wander Bug

 The wander bug, as the name suggests, is constantly on the move, exploring the different parts of India and her office is wherever she is – sometimes on treetops in the jungle, sometimes by the beach and sometimes in her sweet little home.
-She also plans journey for the travel crazy souls and has a great knowledge about the hidden cottages and guesthouses in India.
-Read what she thinks about solo traveling.
+She also plans a journey for the travel-crazy souls and has a great knowledge about the hidden cottages and guesthouses in India.
+Read what she thinks about solo travelling.

 Follow her travel blogs and plan a trip right at this moment.

 Reshma Narasing – The Solo Globetrotter

 She is a budding and frequent solo traveller who has also been on the trekking ventures in Bhutan, Nepal and Philippines.
 She greatly favours solo travelling, especially for the Indian youngsters.
 Her write-up “An Open Letter to Indian Parents: Why You should let your Daughter travel Solo” is going rant all over digital media and is really a must-read for every parent who clips the wings of their daughters out of safety concerns.